Decoding Common Water Billing Charges and Hidden Fees

 These fees are collected to fund projects aimed at preserving water bodies, managing pollution, and promoting sustainable water practices in your region.

 • Environmental Protection Fees: These charges contribute to initiatives like river cleaning, watershed management, and pollution control efforts.
-They ensure the long-term sustainability of water resources, which is a key focus of organisations like the Central Water Commission.
+They ensure the long-term sustainability of water resources, which is a key focus of organisations like the Central Water Commission (2026).

-• Surface Water Drainage Charges: This fee covers the cost of managing rainwater and surface runoff, ensuring it’s properly channeled and doesn’t cause flooding or damage.
+• Surface Water Drainage Charges: This fee covers the cost of managing rainwater and surface runoff, ensuring it is properly channelled and does not cause flooding or damage.
 It funds the maintenance of storm drains and drainage systems in your area.

 • Late Payment Penalties: If you miss your bill’s due date, a penalty or interest charge will be applied.
 These penalties are designed to encourage timely payments and cover administrative costs associated with overdue accounts.